Report acts of violence, discrimination, harassment, and sexist behavior

 In this guide, you will find information on:

-• the procedures implemented at UM and outside UM
+- the procedures in place at the UM and outside the UM

 Useful contacts outside the University of Montpellier

-• National toll-free number for people who are deaf, hard of hearing, aphasic, or dysphasic.
+- A toll-free national number for people who are deaf, hard of hearing, aphasic, or dysphasic.
 Available 24 hours a day, 7 days a week.

-• Pharmacies: victims of violence can raise the alarm there.
+- Pharmacies: Victims of violence can report incidents there.

-• Women's and Family Rights Information Center (CIDFF):
+- Center for Information on Women's and Family Rights (CIDFF):

-• Consultation hours with a psychologist and lawyer.
-Contact the CIDFF in your department.
+- Counseling sessions with a psychologist and a lawyer.
+Contact the CIDFF in your county.

-Support for victims and liaison between police and medical services.
+Support for victims and liaison between the police and medical services.